lcarcaramo/jenkins-server/README.md

 # How to Use This Image

-Use the following command to spin up a Jenkins server:
+Use the following command to spin up a Jenkins container:

 `docker run --name <container_name> -p <host_port>:8080 -d quay.io/ibmz/jenkins:2.249.2`